AniMesuro/rhubarb-lipsync-tp-integration-godot/README.md

 1. When you first install Rhubarb Lipsync TPI for Godot, you can use it by browsing in Godot **`[Project > Tools > Rhubarb Lipsync TPI]`**
 1. This should open the Plugin Popup Window.
 If it's your first time running it, you will see a error message `"Can't proceed.
 Rhubarb binary doesn't exist on path defined in Settings".` </br>So click the gear icon to open the Settings window.
-1. The Settings window should also give you a warning stating that it didn't find Rhubarb's binary at the plugin settings. </br>Click the highlighted link `"Rhubarb Lipsync"` at the top to go to Rhubarb Lipsync's releases page.
+1. The Settings window should also give you a warning stating that it didn't find Rhubarb's binary at the plugin settings. </br>Click the highlighted link `"Rhubarb Lipsync"` at the top to go to Rhubarb Lip Sync's releases page.
 1. Download the appropriate release for your operating system.
 2. Extract the contents from the zip file you downloaded to your desired directory.
 (We'll use the plugin directory `"res://addons/rhubarb_lipsync_integration"`)
-3. If the directory you extracted is inside the project directory, rename the Rhubarb Lipsync folder to the same name but with a dot in the beggining. ex: `".rhubarb-lip-sync-1.10.0-linux"` </br>This will make Godot ignore this folder.
+3. If the directory you extracted is inside the project directory, rename the Rhubarb Lip Sync folder to the same name but with a dot in the beggining. ex: `".rhubarb-lip-sync-1.10.0-linux"` </br>This will make Godot ignore this folder.
-4. Go back to Godot, click the Rhubarb Path button and call Rhubarb Lipsync Binary from the folder you just extracted. *
+4. Go back to Godot, click the Rhubarb Path button and call Rhubarb Lip Sync Binary from the folder you just extracted. *
 5. Hit save button.

 >*4 - `If you get a warning saying that the plugin didn't recognize the program as a binary file, try renaming Rhubarb's binary to the same extension as your Godot binary. ex: "rhubarb.32"`